tenerity-bbc/ext-vscode-config-tool/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ''
 ---

-## Bug Description
-A clear and concise description of what the bug is.
+## What's Broken? 🐛
+Tell us what went wrong (we promise not to judge your workflow!).

-## Steps to Reproduce
+## How to Break It Again 🔄
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-## Expected Behavior
-A clear and concise description of what you expected to happen.

-## Actual Behavior
-A clear and concise description of what actually happened.
+1. Do this...
+2. Then this...
+3. Watch it explode 💥

+## What Should Happen ✅
+What did you expect to see?

+## What Actually Happened 😅
+What did you get instead? (screenshots help!)

-## Environment
+## Your Setup 💻
 - VS Code Version: [e.g. 1.85.0]
 - Extension Version: [e.g. 0.1.0]
 - OS: [e.g. Windows 11, macOS 14, Ubuntu 22.04]

-## Additional Context
-Add any other context about the problem here, including screenshots if applicable.
+## Anything Else? 🤔
+Error messages, screenshots, or other clues that might help us fix this!